What is the Catalyst Fund?

 If your proposal is selected for funding, the applicant organization agrees to:

-Provide a final written report and webinar presentation, openly accessible under a Creative Commons attribution license, for sharing with the community on the LYRASIS website.
+Provide a final written report and presentation, openly accessible under a Creative Commons attribution license, for sharing with the community on the Lyrasis website.

 Be financially responsible and use the funds specifically for the project as approved.